syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 ## Enable tooltip

-Tooltips are used to show information about the segment, when the segment is tapped.
+Tooltips are used to show information about a segment, when the segment is tapped.
 You can enable the tooltip by setting the [`ChartSeries.EnableTooltip`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~EnableTooltip.html) property to true.

 {% tabs %}